velev1/CSharp-Part-2/Topics/04. Numeral-Systems/homework/06. Binary to hexadecimal/README.md

 Write a program to convert binary numbers to hexadecimal numbers (directly).

 ## Input
-- On the only line you will receive a decimal number - **N**
+- On the only line you will receive a binary number - **N**
   - There will not be leading zeros

 ## Output
-- Print the its binary representation on a single line
+- Print  its hexadecimal representation on a single line
   - There should not be leading zeros
   - Use uppercase letters